Welcome to Honeyguide

 ![]() |

-Holidays give the typical flights we use, but increasingly we arrange flights from airports near to where you live, or help with other arrangements.
-Carbon offsets are as usual part of each holiday’s price.
+Holidays give the typical flights we use, but where practical we can arrange flights from airports near to where you live, or help with other arrangements.
+Carbon offsets are part of each holiday’s price.
+Prefer not to fly?
+We're happy to make that possible, more on our ATOL page.

 Rules about selling travel insurance mean if you want Honeyguide’s insurance you need to go straight to our broker rather than buying a policy directly from Honeyguide.
-Details are on our booking page and there is also help here on booking parking and hotels at airports.
+Details are on our booking page and there is also help here on how to book parking and hotels at airports.

 Chris Durdin